SebastJava/plymouth-theme-mint-logo-2/README.md

 ### How to install
 1. [Download ZIP here](https://github.com/SebastJava/plymouth-theme-mint-logo-2/archive/main.zip) (OR click on top-right green button "Code" and then click on "Download ZIP".)
 1. Extract this entire zip.
-1. Right-click on INSTALLER.sh > Select Properties > Permissions tab > Execute: Allow executing file as program.
-(See screenshot) OR ELSE type `chmod +x plymouth-theme-mint-logo-2/INSTALLER.sh` in the Terminal.
+1. Right-click on INSTALLER.sh > Properties > Permissions tab > **Execute: Allow executing file as program.** (See screenshot) OR ELSE type `chmod +x PATH/TO/THIS/INSTALLER.sh` in the Terminal.
-1. Double-click on INSTALLER to run in Terminal.
+1. Open your Terminal into this new directory: `cd PATH/TO/THIS/plymouth-theme-mint-logo-2-main`
+1. In your Terminal, type `./INSTALLER.sh` and press Enter.
 1. Restart and check the results!

 ### How to revert to the original mint-logo
 1. Set permissions for REVERT.sh to "Allow executing file as program" just like you did for INSTALLER.sh, as described above.
-1. Double-click on REVERT to run in Terminal.
+1. Open your Terminal into this new directory: `cd PATH/TO/THIS/plymouth-theme-mint-logo-2-main`
+1. In your Terminal, type `./REVERT.sh` and press Enter.
 ...Restart and check the results!

 ### How to check things (optional)